from histpy import Histogram

 response_frame : str, optional

 The frame of the Compton data space (CDS) of the response.
-It only accepts `local` or "galactic". (the default is `local`, which means the CDS is in the local detector frame.
+It only accepts `spacecraftframe` or "galactic". (the default is `spacecraftframe`, which means the CDS is in the detector frame.)

 """